ADD/ADHD

 The SHWC does not diagnose Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder (ADD/ADHD); however, the SHWC does provide medication management for students with ADD/ADHD.

-Currently diagnosed students must send their records showing official ADHD diagnosis, including any records of psychological testing, as well as recent physician treatment records from the past several years, if applicable, to include office visit notes with prescribed medications, before making an appointment.
-You may fax your records to (940) 369-7042.
+• Before making an appointment with SHWC, currently diagnosed students must send their records showing official ADHD diagnosis, including any records of psychological testing, as well as recent physician treatment records from the past several years, if applicable, to include office visit notes with prescribed medications.

-Once the records have been reviewed, the student will be contacted.
-If medical records and testing are deemed satisfactory, the patient will be seen and treatment continued.
-If prior medical records and testing are not satisfactory to the reviewing provider, additional medical records may be requested or the patient may be referred for additional psychological testing and evaluation.
+• If prior records are not satisfactory to the reviewing provider(s), then additional medical records may be requested, or the student may be referred for additional neuropsychological testing and evaluation.

 Prescriptions for controlled substance medications